-Fantesteinen pass is a high mountain pass at an elevation of 1.437m (4,714ft) above the sea level located in Oppland county, Norway.
-It's said to be the highest mountain pass in northern Europe.
+Fantesteinen Pass is a high mountain pass at an elevation of 1.437m (4,714ft) above the sea level located in Oppland county, Norway.
+It's one of the highest roads of the country.

-Located in the Jotunheimen Mountains, the road to the summit is asphalted.
+Set high in the Jotunheimen Mountains, the road to the summit is totally paved.
 It’s called Sognefjell National Route (Road 55).
 Road is a little bit narrow at times but mostly fine.
-It’s closed from November through May, but is snowploughed ready for opening around 1st of May.
+It’s closed from November through May, but is snow ploughed ready for opening around 1st of May.
 The pass links the villages of Galdbygde and Fortun.
 It is one of the most popular tourist routes in the country and is visited by thousands of tourists during the summer.